Below, advertising

 We can never ensure the full exercise of citizenship and a healthy quality of life if we are unable to live in harmony with our coinhabitants, the wild fauna.
 Art.
 225 of the Federal Constitution specifically sets out the "Right to an Ecologically Balanced Environment" and goes on to state that the environment is a public asset and essential to a healthy quality of life.
 This assertion constitutes an explicit recognition of the determinations emanating from the Stockholm Conference (1972), which were subsequently included in the document entitled "Our Common Future" and permanently introduced in our legal system through Law 6938/81, ratified on the basis of the pertinent constitutional provision.

 We cannot then remain silent in the face of the offenses committed against an endowment that belongs to all of us.
 Wild animals are not playthings, much less objects to be used in an unsustainable fashion.
 Rather, they are, to be sure, a valuable asset, which may be legally marketed by breeders, duly registered with IBAMA, who subject themselves to stringent environmental licensing procedures.
 We must not remain silent in the face of the trafficking of animals!
 A potentially valuable recourse when confronted with illegality is to report the activity, thus the importance of the green line represented by IBAMA and RENCTAS, and the efforts of the Federal, State, and Military Police.
+Agreements and partnerships between the public and private sectors cannot be overlooked and must be promoted.
+Environmental education must be fostered so that children can distinguish between criminal and legal activities, thereby giving them the opportunity to envision sustainable coexistence with wild fauna free of criminal plundering.

-Finally, one of the most significant aspects of our country that still requires improvement has to do with the way in which Brazilian citizens view the question of the trafficking of wild animals.
+improvement has to do with the way in which Brazilian citizens view the question of the trafficking of wild animals.
 A majority of people do not associate the trafficking of wild animals with an individual's ethical and moral principles.
 Ethical values must be introduced in the public consciousness, especially those ethical values intended to protect!

-This is the only way we will be deserving, ultimately, of our great Mother Earth's gratitude.
-It is worth citing a brief quote by Professor Leonardo Boff, wherein he explains the care we should take in caring for our environmental heritage by implementing the ethos of protection: "(…) The lack of care with nature and our scarce resources, the lack of care with respect to technoscience’s power, which is responsible for the development of weapons of mass destruction and the capability to destroy the biosphere and the human species, has led us to an unprecedented impasse.
+"(…) The lack of care with nature and our scarce resources, the lack of care with respect to technoscience’s power, which is responsible for the development of weapons of mass destruction and the capability to destroy the biosphere and the human species, has led us to an unprecedented impasse.
 Either we care for our planet or we shall perish (…)".

 In short, today a Higher Intelligence is observing us.